 So what can you do to continue to build your academic background and create a standout application for yourself?
 Stanford and MIT are offering free online courses that are available on-demand and can be accessed from almost anywhere in the world – and did we mention they are free?!

-For your convenience, links to some of these free course offerings can be found here:
+Links to some of these free course offerings can be found here: